Your iPhone is a great video camera… Period! (Update 2015 now with 4K)

 There are more amazing apps which I use for shooting, editing and uploading videos on the go.
 In this article I showed you just seven of them.

-Subscribe to my blog at http://AdrianVideoImage.com for more reviews on iPhone apps for photo-videography and more.
+Like my Facebook Page for more reviews on iPhone apps for photo-videography and more.

-In the mean time, check out this complete course on How to Shoot Amazing Videos with Your iPhone 4/4S.
+In the mean time, check out this complete course on How to Shoot Amazing Videos with Your iPhone.

 What’s your favorite iPhone camera app and why?